friends-library-dev/native/readme.md

 ### Submitting a new version to App Store

-- if skipping TestFlight, after you upload the build and it finishes "processing" press the little green PLUS symbol in the main App store area to create a new release.
+- if skipping TestFlight, after you upload the build and it finishes "processing" press the little blue PLUS symbol in a circle in the main App store area to create a new release, then add the new "store version", which is the semver string, like `2.2.0`.

 ### Screenshots